Who We Are

 Shenmiakhu Pernebsati

-Shenmiakhu Pernebsati (formerly known as Brandon Lee) is an experienced trainer, consultant, crisis coach, and educator at T4T.
-As the co-founder, Shenmiakhu facilitates the change process in organizations by integrating two fundamental pillars: the experiential learning model and harnessing the collective wisdom of his audience.
-He is the author of Best Practices in Community Conscious Policing: A Reflection on Law Enforcement Community Building Workshops and Community Conscious Policing: A Guide for People's Justice and Law Enforcement Solutions.
-His voice has been featured on Forbes, TMZ Live, and public radio, speaking on themes of healing, governance, and principled leadership.
+Shenmiakhu Pernebsati is an experienced trainer, consultant, crisis coach, and teacher educator.
+As the co-founder of Training 4 Transformation, he facilitated organizational change by integrating two core pillars: the experiential learning model and the collective wisdom of participants.
+He authored Best Practices in Community Conscious Policing: A Reflection on Law Enforcement Community Building Workshops and Community Conscious Policing: A Guide for People's Justice and Law Enforcement Solutions.
+His voice and expertise were featured on Forbes, TMZ Live, and public radio, where he spoke on healing, justice, education, and principled leadership.

-Shenmiakhu was born and raised in Oakland, California, during the height of the dope era (crack epidemic) and the HIV and AIDS public health crisis.
-His father was a community organizer who served as Assistant to the Mayor of Oakland.
-Shenmiakhu’s mother became a Doctor of Public Health and graduated from a prestigious university in California.
+Shenmiakhu was born and raised in Oakland, California during the height of the crack epidemic and the HIV/AIDS public health crisis.
+His father was a community organizer who served as Assistant to the Mayor of Oakland, and his mother, a Doctor of Public Health, dedicated her career to serving the community.
+Growing up in a home shaped by social justice and healthcare trailblazers instilled in him a deep sense of community, discipline, culture, and education.

-After college, Shenmiakhu worked to co-create the Health Career Development Institute and Youth Employment Program for Black and Brown high school students in the Bay Area.
-He later earned a Master of Arts in Teaching English to Speakers of Other Languages from the School for International Training Graduate Institute.
-He completed a teaching internship at the University of Mexico (UAEH), where he taught students majoring in English and Communications.
-Shenmiakhu’s travels have taken him to the University of Havana, Cuba, Spain, and Mexico to expand his Spanish proficiency and to study international business.
-A defining moment in his professional life was when he attended the International AIDS Conference in Barcelona, Spain, to hear former President Nelson Mandela raise awareness about the AIDS epidemic in Africa (Meritah) with urgency and compassion.
+Shenmiakhu later earned a Master of Arts in Teaching English to Speakers of Other Languages (TESOL) from the School for International Training Graduate Institute.
+As part of his graduate work, he completed a teaching internship at the University of Mexico (UAEH), where he taught students majoring in English and Communications.
+His academic and cultural travels—to the University of Havana in Cuba, Spain, and Mexico—deepened his Spanish proficiency and expanded his understanding of international business, history, and global cultures.
+Recognized as a young scholar by Washington University in St. Louis, a defining moment in his early career occurred when he attended the International AIDS Conference in Barcelona, Spain, where he heard former President Nelson Mandela speak powerfully about the AIDS epidemic in Africa (Meritah).

-For 25 years, Shenmiakhu has initiated historically Black and African cultural rites of passage, such as Kappa Alpha Psi Fraternity, Inc., the Order of Prince Hall Freemasonry, and the Dogon of West Africa (Meritah).
-Upon graduating from the oldest indigenous cultural rites of passage, his new name was bestowed upon him.
+Later in his career, Shenmiakhu graduated from the Business Evolution Program sponsored by the Greater Los Angeles African American Chamber of Commerce.
+His advocacy work included serving as Legal Redress Committee Chairman for the NAACP in the Pacific Northwest.
+Over 25 years, he initiated historically Black and African cultural rites of passage, including Kappa Alpha Psi Fraternity, Inc., the Order of Prince Hall Freemasonry, and the Dogon of West Africa (Meritah).
+After emerging from the oldest Indigenous rites of passage, he was honored to reclaim the new name bestowed upon him by community elders and teachers.

 Hun Taing

-Hun Taing (she/her) is passionate about building healing and effective organizations to lead meaningful change.
-A systems thinker and seasoned executive leader with deep organizational wisdom, Hun has 20 years of experience driving organizational transformation and innovation focused on People & Culture strategy.
+Hun Taing (she/her) is passionate about building healing, resilient, and effective organizations capable of leading meaningful change.
+A systems thinker and seasoned executive leader, Hun brings 20 years of experience driving organizational transformation and innovation with a focus on People & Culture strategy.
+She is adept at integrating advanced AI systems into organizational processes with precision and integrity, ensuring every technological application aligns with ethical frameworks and real-world human needs.

-Hun brings expertise in change management and conflict transformation to support organizations’ growth and evolution.
-Her professional roles include Deputy Director of People and Culture for a national non-profit organization, Director of Organizational Effectiveness for Sierra Club, Director at Multnomah County, Field Director for American Civil Liberties Union (ACLU) of San Diego & Imperial Counties, and Organizing Director for Service Employees International Union (SEIU).
+Hun’s expertise spans change management, conflict transformation, and organizational development—skills she uses to support institutions through growth, transition, and evolution.
+Her professional background includes serving as Chief of People and Culture for a national nonprofit organization, Director of Organizational Effectiveness at the Sierra Club, Director at Multnomah County, Field Director for the American Civil Liberties Union (ACLU) of San Diego & Imperial Counties, and Organizing Director for the Service Employees International Union (SEIU).

-Shaped by her cultural and spiritual traditions, Hun’s work is rooted in the belief that people are interconnected and have a personal responsibility to our collective well-being, healing, and transformation..
+Shaped by her cultural and spiritual traditions, Hun’s work is grounded in the belief that people are interconnected and share a responsibility for collective well-being, healing, and transformation.

-Hun holds a Masters of Arts in Conflict Transformation from the School for International Training (SIT) Graduate Institute and a Bachelor of Arts from the University of California, Santa Barbara.
+Hun holds a Master of Arts in Conflict Transformation from the School for International Training (SIT) Graduate Institute and a Bachelor of Arts in Sociology from the University of California, Santa Barbara.
+Civically, she has volunteered and served as Executive Director for a local branch of the NAACP, volunteered for the National Asian Pacific American Women's Forum (NAPAWF), and led as a Board Member of the Buddhist Peace Fellowship.

 Training 4 Transformation, LLC can help you achieve real, compliant, and measurable outcomes which integrate and embrace your community’s needs.